-ELECTRICAL MAXIMUM ALLOWABLE NUMBER OF INTERLOCKS TO BE APPLIED TO A CONTACTOR INTERLOCK Type Blowouts on Both Poles Blowout Only on Normally-Open Pole L-46 Normally Open 4 2 L-47 Normally Closed 2 2 Total number of interlocks of both types that can be applied to one contactor.
+ELECTRICAL Interlock MAXIMUM ALLOWABLE NUMBER OF INTERLOCKS TO BE APPLIED TO A CONTACTOR ТҮРЕ Blowouts on All Poles Blowout Only on Normally-Open Poles L-46 Normally Open 4 2 L-47 Normally Closed 2 3 Total number of interlocks of both types that can be applied to one contactor.
 4 2

-The stationary contact assembly of either type of interlock is mounted on one of the molded bases of the contactor beside the arc shield.
-A molded insulating detail occupies this location when the contactor is assembled without interlocks at the factory, and this must be discarded at the time an interlock is mounted.
+The stationary contact assembly of either type of interlock is mounted on one of the molded bases of the contactor, occupying a position between the arc shields if mounted on the upper base, and a position beside the arc shield if mounted on the lower base.
+In the latter instance an insulating member which is mounted on the contactor base at the factory must be removed and discarded before the interlock is mounted.
 The moving arm of the interlock is secured to the contactor armature by means of a single screw.
-Care should be taken when installing an interlock to make certain that its moving parts function freely and that the contact gaps and overtravels conform with the information given in the interlock Instruction Leaflets 15-829-L46-1B and 15-829-L47-1A.
+Care should be taken when installing an interlock to make certain that its moving parts function freely and that the contact gaps and over-travels conform to the information given in the interlock

+Instruction Leaflets 15-829-L46-1B and 15-829-L47-1A.

-The sequence in which the various switching operations occurs as the contactor magnet closes is as follows: (1) the main normally-closed contacts open, (2) the main normally-open contacts close, (3) the Type L-46 normally-open interlock closes, and (4) the Type L-47 normally-closed interlock opens.
+The sequence in which the various switching operations occur as the contactor magnet closes is as follows: (1) the main normally-closed contacts open, (2) the main normally-open contacts close, (3) the Type L-46 normally-open interlock closes, and (4) the Type L-47 normally-closed interlock opens.

 Mechanical Interlock.
-A Type M-25 mechanical interlock, Style No. 1597 073, may be employed to safeguard a pair of contactors against the closing of one if the other is already closed.
-The contactors are mounted side-by-side on 43/16 inch centers.
+A Type M-25 mechanical interlock, Style No. 1320 750, may be employed to safeguard a pair of contactors against the closing of one if the other is already closed.
+The contactors are mounted side-by-side on 61/4 inch centers.